-Near Infra-Red Spectroscopy (NIR)
+Near Infra-Red Spectroscopy

-Near-infrared spectroscopy uses the near-infrared region of the electromagnetic spectrum (from about 350 nm to 2500 nm).
-It is accurate, reliable, rapid and non-destructive, requiring no sample preparation.
+Near-infrared spectroscopy uses the near-infrared region of the electromagnetic spectrum (from about 350 nm to 2500 nm) to identify compounds and materials.

 NIR works because specific organic molecules absorb specific wavelengths of NIR (near infrared) light energy.
 The absorptions are directly correlated with the concentration of the organic molecules.
 Spectroscopy instruments detect molecular overtone and combination vibrations.